pgltsmn/Web-Scraping-Lab/README.md

 If you have any questions ask an Instructor/TA

-*BONUS*: Display the titles by the order of how many downloads it has.
+*BONUS*: Display the titles by the order of how many downloads it has. <br>
 *BONUS* *BONUS*: Display the first 3 written reviews for each product with the name of the user.